 The Effect of storytelling on the spoken Language of Children with autism (mild to moderate spectrum)

-The statistical population of this study was 4-7 years old boys with mild to moderate autism.
-To eliminate effect of educational program differences on the results and increase synergy of the samples, 20 male children (available samples) were selected from children with autism who were referred to the Nor-e-hedayat center of Mashhad.
+The statistical population of this study was 4-7 year old boys with mild to moderate autism.
+To eliminate the effect of educational program, differences in the results and also to increase the synergy of the samples, 20 male children (available samples) were selected from children with autism who referred to Nor-e-Hedayat center of Mashhad.
 Grading of children with autism was performed based on the CARS test.
 Selected children were randomly divided into two groups: the first group included children with autism disorders that were not trained in the comprehension and production of speech through storytelling, the second group included children with autism who were trained to understand and produce speech through storytelling.
-Language development test (version3) was used as a tool for determining the effect of storytelling on the spoken language skills of the subjects.
+Language Development Test (version 3) was used as a tool for determining the effect of storytelling on the spoken language skills of the participants.
 To this end, the rate of development and spoken language abilities of these children was evaluated by the speech therapist of the center before beginning of the study.
-Then, 30 appropriate pictorial stories were selected for the age of 3-7 years, and they were told for the second group of children for three months and every other day for half an hour.
-At the end of the study, development of spoken language of all children participating in the study was reassessed with the help of speech therapist in the center.
-The language development test subscores were added and then the score was converted to other standard score (rate) using the test tables, and then using the rate table, it has been converted to ranking scores.
+Then, 30 appropriate pictorial stories were selected for the age of 3-7 years, and told to the second group of children for three months and every other day for half an hour.
+At the end of the study, development of spoken language of all children participating in the study was reassessed with the help of the speech therapist in the center.
+The language Development Test sub-scores were added up and then, the score was converted to other standard score (rate) using the test tables.
+Afterwards, using the rate table, the score was converted to ranking scores.
 Statistical analysis of data obtained from the study was carried out using SPSS software version 24.
 Comparison of linguistic skills between the control and experimental groups was performed before and after the study using Mann-Whitney non-parametric statistical tests and Wilcoxon test was used for intra-group comparisons.

-These findings showed that use of appropriate educational stories and having a systematic and continuous storytelling program is effective in increasing language development and language-related systems in children with mild to moderate autism, and, along with other educational and therapeutic programs (such as speech therapy, neurofeedback, etc.), storytelling can be a useful tool to improve Children with autism spoken skills.
+These findings showed that use of appropriate educational stories and having a systematic and continuous storytelling program is effective in increasing language development and language-related systems in children with mild to moderate autism, and, along with other educational and therapeutic programs (such as speech therapy, neurofeedback, etc.), storytelling can be a useful tool to improve spoken skills in children with autism.